 Blue Stone Cottage Studio Gallery

 Blue Stone Cottage Studio Gallery is set in acreage in a bushland area, not far from Ballarat.
-It is in a converted, renovated industrial-sized shed which adjoins Blue Stone Cottage where I live with my family, various animals and friendly, visiting birds.
-It is perfect not only for making art, but also for viewing.
+It adjoins Blue Stone Cottage, where I live with my family, and our new kelpie retriever cross rescue dog, Ginny Red.
+I love my studio, which is perfect not only for making art, but also for viewing.
 It is very difficult to create large paintings without the room to step back and get a good look at them as you work, so this space has been of tremendous value to me.

-Visitors also enjoy it, there is plenty of room to move around, have a look at the art and chat (especially useful in these times of social distancing).
-It is a fairly informal, rustic venue, which visitors find relaxing.
+Visitors also enjoy it, there is plenty of room to move around, have a look at the art and chat.
+It is a fairly informal, rustic venue, which people find relaxing.
 I still consign works to other galleries, but it is quite a special thing to have a space where I can meet some of the people who take an interest in my work, talk to them about it, discuss commissions and offer the opportunity to see a wider range of pieces.

 The property is set back on a quiet wooded road, close to the historic village of Smythesdale, with its antique shop, 'Thru the Gate Cafe' and Court House bistro.
 A little way from the Haddon studio, you will find the fantastically well-stocked 'Avalon' garden centre, and 'In the Sticks Cafe'.
 The wonderful 50km Ballarat to Skipton Rail Trail is nearby.
 Just around the corner there are the studio galleries of painter Kate Wise, award-winning print-maker Vida Pearson and artisanal furniture-maker Fred Ross (ask for details from the studio here), and a few minutes drive away there is the Raintree Art Gallery, with a wonderful array of original first nations artworks and designed products.
 All these venues taken together make up the Hidden Gems Artist Studios initiative.

-I normally open the studio to visitors on the first weekend of each month (pandemic restrictions allowing), as part of the 'Hidden Gems Artist Studios' project.
+I normally open the studio to visitors on the first weekend of each month, as part of the 'Hidden Gems Artist Studios' project.
 I also open by appointment, just call on 0475521501 or 03 53424598.